Breaking Down NFPA 1582 Requirements - Worksite Medical®

 Grip Strength

-This part of the exam will test the grip of the firefighter to see how prepared they are to carry a hose, or lift other heavy objects, during an emergency.
+This part of the exam tests the grip of the firefighter to see how prepared they are to carry a hose, or lift other heavy objects, during an emergency.
 Medical professional use a Jamar Hydraulic Hand Dynamometer to take accurate test measurements.
 The firefighter gets three attempts with each hand to grip the dynamometer as hard as possible.

 Leg Strength